mkaminaga/system_library/README.md

 ====

 Library for game development on Windows.<br>
 Provides you 2D graphics, sound and input functions.
-It also enables your game to stream large wave file.
+It also enables your game to stream a large wave file.

 Features
 ----